raydenlim/tp/docs/DeveloperGuide.md

 **Aspect: How the students are stored to a consultation:**

 * **Alternative 1 (Current choice):** Use Set<Person> to keep track of students in a consultation.
-    * Pros: Store only one of the same person, no duplicates.
+    * Pros: Stores only 1 instance of a unique person, no duplicates.
     * Cons: May have performance issues in terms of memory usage.